Posts

 Image

 The ECWtravelogue has finally plucked up the courage to cross the border into neighbouring Nottinghamshire.
 Nottingham and Nottinghamshire were an integral part of King Charles's corridor of power that stretched from Oxford to York.
 Having such a strategic position, it is fair to say that the County of Nottinghamshire had a significant part to play in the First Civil War.
 First let's look at Nottingham : the Royal Standard was raised in August 1642 near Nottingham Castle symbolically signalling the start of the War (even though the fighting had started over a month earlier).
-Plaque commemorating the raising of the Royal Standard, corner of Standard Hill/King Charles Street There is another marker, set into the road at the junction of Standard Hill and King Charles Street.
-This used to be located on the exact site of the raising of the Royal Standard.
-Please don't get run over when trying to find it.
-(If you have found the plaque, look in the road at the junction....
+Plaque commemorating the raising of the Royal Standard, corner of Standard Hill/King Charles Street There is another marker, which used to be set into the road at the junction of Standard Hill and King Charles Street.
+This is now very well worn, but is now sensibly placed on the pavement opposite the plaque on the building.
+Yet another plaque commemorating the raising of the Royal Standard i...